Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Walgreens (Greens Rd.) at its Houston facility, reporting 159 affected workers.
-Janus International Group followed with 113 workers.
+The most significant filing came from Walgreens (Greens Rd.) at its Houston facility, reporting 159 affected workers.
+Stockyards Hotel and H3 Ranch followed with 120 workers.

 Trend & Outlook

-This data points to a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
-The Healthcare sector warrants close attention heading into the next period.
+The numbers illustrate a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.